Hairline cracks and holes in plaster walls are unsightly, aren’t they?

 Nails popping out

-When a nail is not hammered right in the center of a joist or stud, it has a tendency to pop through the wall in due time.
-It can be incredibly tempting to just pick a hammer and drive it back, but this will only result in further damage.
-Besides, even if you drive it deep again, there’s a chance that the nail will pop out again.
+When a nail is not hammered right in the center of a joist or stud, it tends to pop through the wall in due time.
+It can be incredibly tempting to pick a hammer and drive it back, but this will only damage further.
+Even if you drive it deep again, there’s a chance that the nail will pop out again.
 In this case, it’s always better to nail it through a different point so that it can be securely attached to another joist or stud.

 Impact by accident

-Holes can be caused by numerous things, but most are caused by impact from accidents, such as a door swinging too hard or someone bumping against the wall after tripping over his own feet.
+Numerous things can cause holes.
+Most are caused by impact from accidents, such as a door swinging too hard or someone bumping against the wall after tripping over his own feet.

-When a large amount of moisture comes in contact with the wall for too long, it can cause the material to soften or loose.
-Allow that amount of moisture to have its way for too long and it will eventually damage it, leaving holes in their wake (an expanding plaster is a good indication that the material is about to pop).
-Water damage often occur because of roof leaks, causing water to run through the wall’s interior.
+When a large amount of moisture comes in contact with the wall for too long, it can cause the material to soften or loosen.
+Allow that moisture to have its way for too long.
+It will eventually damage it, leaving holes in their wake.
+Expanding plaster is a good indication that the material is about to pop.
+Water damage often occurs because of roof leaks, causing water to run through the wall’s interior.

-Termites, as many of us already know, thrive in wooden structures, making your wall an ideal target for infestation.
-Once these critters gain access to the insides, they can do a significant amount of damage.
+As many of us already know, termites thrive in wooden structures.
+It makes your wall an ideal target for infestation.
+Once these critters gain access to the insides, they can do significant damage.

-There are many signs to watch out for indicating that termites have invaded your walls, such as pinholes, hollow sounds, bubbling, and more.
-You’d do well to contact a pest control specialists as soon as you discover any of these signs.
+There are many signs to watch out for indicating that termites have invaded your walls, such as pinholes and hollow sounds.
+Look out for bubbling and more.
+You’d do well to contact pest control specialists as soon as you discover these signs.

 Loose Joint Tape

 Joint tape is applied to the wall to cover up seams in drywalls.
-A joint tape, however, may loosen up and separate from the wall because of moisture or poor construction practices, causing the one behind it to crack open.
+Because of moisture or poor construction practices, a joint tape may loosen up and separate from the wall.
+It causes the one behind it to crack open.

 Damage from furniture

 Moving around heavy furniture inside the home’s interior can cause scuff marks.
 These scuff marks weaken the material, which may cause it to crack open sooner or later.
-To avoid such damages, always be careful when moving the furniture around in your home, taking care not to apply pressure too much when you’re sticking them close to walls.
+To avoid such damages, always be careful when moving the furniture around in your home.
+Take care not to apply pressure too much when sticking them close to walls.